 Have you ever woken up from a dream and thought, what just happened?
 Dreams can range from person to person, losing someone close to you, or winning the lottery.
 But what are the meanings behind dreams?
 Why does your subconscious create these scenarios?

 Sometimes, a person can dream while not in REM; however, these dreams are much less vivid or memorable.
-The length of a dream can vary; it may last for a few seconds or 20–30 minutes.
-People are more likely to remember the dream if they have been startled awake during the REM stage.
+The length of a dream can vary, from a few seconds or 20 to 30 minutes.
+People are more likely to remember the dream if startled awake during the REM stage.

 Stage 1: